 In a recent report on future strategies and priorities for social, behavioral, and economic sciences, the National Science Foundation states “the future research will be interdisciplinary, data-intensive, and collaborative.”
 This assertion has become the guiding principle of my research because the challenges I study are inherently interdisciplinary and multidimensional.
 They revolve around climate change adaptation and resilience to coastal hazards and disasters—all highly complex and interconnected issues that call for a truly interdisciplinary learning and problem solving.
-Thus, my research mission is to inform and guide coastal adaptation and resilience through collaborative research and outreach.
+Consequently, my research aims to inform coastal adaptation and resilience planning through collaborative and policy-relevant science.
 More specifically, my goals are to:

 - Advance a holistic perspective on adaptation and resilience in response to coastal flooding;

 - Develop and communicate science on coastal adaptation to diverse stakeholders and translate it into realistic and effective coastal policy and management strategies;